datawhores/OF-Scraper/README.md

  ## 1.9x Changes:
  - support for protected videos
+ - more control over output you can now push output to discord
+ - Additional output levels added
- - fixed issue with default
+ - Fix issue with pinned responsetype mapping being set to archive by default
+ - version arg now shows commit number, and branch
+ - cache has reimplemented updated, this means the old json files can be removed.
+Unfortunely the cache files will have to be recreated
+ - Silent mode is deprechated and replace with --ouput prompts
- - New config settings mp4decrypt and discord
+ - config new keys mp4decrypt and discord
- - Support for discord webhooks
- - More logs
+ - Fixed issue with like and unliking posts
+ - post arg can be called multiple times or can be in a comma seperated list
   ## Description:
   command-line program to download media, and to process other batch operations such as liking and unliking posts.